About Cattlemen's Beef Board

 The Beef Board has an Executive Committee consisting of 12 members.
 This committee conducts the month-to-month activities between meetings of the full Board and oversees the administration of the Beef Promotion and Research Act under the direction and within the guidelines established by Board members.

-The Board has established an office staff of eleven employees to conduct the day-to-day operations of the Board.
+The Board has established an office staff of nine employees to conduct the day-to-day operations of the Board.
 This office also provides staff support for the Beef Promotion Operating Committee.

 What is the Beef Checkoff?

 The Beef Checkoff Program was established as part of the 1985 Farm Bill.
 The checkoff assesses $1 per head on the sale of live domestic and imported cattle, in addition to a comparable assessment on imported beef and beef products.
 The checkoff assessment became mandatory when the program was approved by 79 percent of producers in a 1988 national referendum vote.

 The checkoff is collected by qualified state beef councils, which retain up to 50 cents on the dollar.
 The state councils forward the other 50 cents per head to the Cattlemen’s Beef Promotion and Research Board, which oversees the national checkoff program, subject to USDA review.
 The 100 members of the Cattlemen’s Beef Board represent all segments of the beef industry, including beef, veal and dairy producers, as well as cattle and beef importers, and are nominated by industry organizations and importers and appointed by the U.S. Secretary of Agriculture.

 The structure of the Beef Checkoff Program is based on the following directives:

 - All producers and importers pay the same $1 per head.